🌆 The integration of Smart City technology into urban structures

 📈💡 Digitalization in major German cities: Munich and Hamburg at the top of the 5th Smart City Index

-📊 Data and analytics
+📊 Data and Analytics

 Administration

-energy and Environment
+Energy and Environment

-IT and communication
+IT and Communication

 mobility

-📍 Geographic distribution
+📍 Geographical distribution

 🎓 University cities and innovation

-🚀 Examples of success and innovations
+🚀 Success stories and innovations

 🌐 Overall picture and meaning

-💡 Diversity of approaches and potential
+💡 Diversity of approaches and potentials

 📌 Other suitable topics

-🔧🏡 Smart urban development: energy efficiency and well-being
+🔧🏡 Smart urban development: Energy efficiency and well-being

-📈📊 Definition and basic principles of a smart city
+📈📊 Definition and basic principles of a Smart City

 1. Improved quality of life